isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

                    })
 ```

-if we invoke [AgdaSolve](AgdaCmd) in the hole, which recall, fills in values that
-can be unambiguously inferred, Agda will replace the hole with:
+Recall that [Solve](AgdaCmd) fills in values that can be unambiguously
+inferred.
+If we invoke solve in the hole above, Agda will *synthesize* the only
+valid `type:Trie` which can possibly satisfy the given `type:Memoizes` proof.
+In
+this case, it responds with:

 Hidden